Rakhal Chandra Das: Career

 Das joined the Maharaja Suryakanta Hospital in Mymensingh as the Assistant Surgeon in 1955 and worked there till 1956.
 Afterwards he joined the Dilderpur Tea Garden Hospital as the Medical Officer in Kulaura, Moulvibazar District in 1957.
 He worked there till 1959, then joined the Dhanikhola Charitable Hospital in Trishal as the Medical Officer and worked there till 1966.
 In 1968 he established an independent practice with his own pharmacy, Gurudayal Pharmacy, attached.
 He joined Mirzapur Ispahani Tea Garden Hospital at Sreemangal as the Medical Officer in June 1969.
 On 25 March 1971, Pakistan Army launched Operation Searchlight and the Bangladesh Liberation war began.
 The Pakistan Army established a camp in Sreemangal.
 They attacked the local people.
 The local people and tea garden workers blocked roads, demolished bridges and put up resistance to the army.
 There were many injured who were treated by Das.

 Death and legacy

 On 12 May 1971, the Pakistan Army led by Captain Tareq surrounded and attacked the hospital Das worked in.
 Das was abducted from the hospital and never seen again.
-He was presumed to be dead.
+He is presumed to be dead.